 Welcome to our home!

-We are Steve and Aj Davis and this is our home where we live with our sons Ben and Jack. it's our dream we bought our property in Sancrox in 2012 knowing that we wanted land and animals for us to grow our family on.
-The property was a blank canvas with no fences and no work done to the soil.
+We are Steve and Aj Davis and this is our home where we live with our sons Ben and Jack.
+We bought our property in Sancrox in 2012 knowing that we wanted land and animals for us to grow our family on.
+The property was a blank canvas with no fences and a paddock that had been heavily grazed by cows for years.
 Any plants that were growing were in pots because the soil was just so terrible.
 So we started our veggie garden with 4 raised beds, got some chickens and some sheep and goats for the paddock.
 It was a massive learning curve jumping into animals when we weren't really ready.
 Juggling work, farm and new born babies made for a lot more work than we thought.
-Learning that the wild dog population in our area is rampant and without proper protection they destroy our entire flock of sheep in one night just for the fun of it...twice.
+Learning that the wild dog population in our area is rampant and without proper protection they destroyed our entire flock of sheep in one night just for the fun of it...twice.
 So we Cut back slightly while we adjusted to life on the farm.

 Well the journey began great.
 The veggie gardens went in (raised again with composted soil had to be brought it), we increased our animals and began planting fruit trees. but then the drought really started to set in. by 2019 It felt like it hadn't rained in years and we had to make the hard decision to stop planting annuals and just try to keep the perennials alive.
 With water restrictions, no Tank water to fall back on and our spring fed dam desperately low, we had resorted to showering with buckets to save the water for the trees and the same with the laundry.
 We didn't breed any of our animals as it was expensive enough having to buy feed to keep the ones we had.